manoj-sharma-wawa/openmicroservices.org/overview/README.md

 If you'd like to contribute, please feel free to [reach out](https://microservice.guide/#contact)!

 ## Microservice Definition
-A `microservice.yml` file should be provided which outlines the command structure and operations of the container as seen below in the documentation.
+A `microservice.yml` file **MUST** be provided which outlines the command structure and operations of the container as seen below in the documentation.

 ## Keywords